jiangengwu22/gci2019/README.md

-# gci2019
+# GCI 2019

-A repository to store all results for GCI 2019 tasks
+A repository for students to store their results for GCI 2019 tasks